LES AND BARBARA WOODLEY - c.1960

 WOODLEY SHOOTS A ROUND WITH HIS FRIEND SEVE BALLESTEROS AT THE DORAL GOLF CLUB, MIAMI

-A chance meeting with John C. Fry on an internet forum led to a meeting between the pair and Woodley giving up his time to conduct a British Skating Legends interview.
+A chance meeting with John Fry Junior on a Birmingham history internet forum led to a meeting between the pair and Woodley giving up his time to conduct a British Skating Legends interview.
 Afterwards Fry took Woodley to watch a training session at the Birmingham Wheels track.
 It was the first time Woodley had been anywhere near a skating track in almost 50 years.
 His eyes lit up and in an instant his mind was back to when he dominated the British rinks.
-Since then Woodley has been a regular attendee at race meetings whenever they are held at the Birmingham Wheels venue, and in fact he was asked to present the trophies for the 2013 British Championships in August of that year.
+Since then Woodley has attended race meetings whenever they are held at the Birmingham Wheels venue, and in fact he was asked to present the trophies for the 2013 British Championships in August of that year.
 As he presented the Benetfink Cup to Sutton Atkins for his victory in the 1000 metres (previously awarded for the One Mile Championship), Woodley felt he had been "reunited" with "his" cup that he last held some 49 years ago.
 It was a touching moment and fitting to see two great champions together.

 Woodley has also donated two trophies to the Birmingham Wheels club - The Les Woodley Trophy and The Barbara Woodley Trophy.
-The races are held over one mile (collectively known as The Woodley Mile Events) in keeping with the distance that both he and Barbara set world records.
-Incidentally, these times are still the fastest recorded times for a mile set by both a male and female skater in Great Britain, testament to just how quick these times are, even with all the technical improvements and changes in equipment seen today.
+The races are held over one mile (collectively known as The Woodley Mile Events) in keeping with the distance that both he and Barbara set world records at.
+At the time of writing this, these times are still the fastest recorded times for a mile set by both a male and female skater in Great Britain, testament to just how quick these times are, even with all the technical improvements and changes in equipment seen today.

 As a skater he never achieved his dream of World Champion, but you would be hard pushed to find a more deserving person than Les Woodley.
 He is undoubtedly one of the few people who the word "legend" was invented for.